Float-Capital/envio-greeter-tutorial/TUTORIAL.md

 ### 4. Clone the contracts repository

-First lets move back to the root of our project directory
+First, lets move back to the root of our project directory
 ```bash
 cd ..
 ```